 Back pain or backache is one of the most common ailments known to man.
 Why is that?
-I believe it has everything to do with the fact that the back is such an essential and greatly used part of the body that is virtually involved with every aspect of daily living.
-Some have called the back the “workhorse” of the body, and for good reasons.
+I believe it has everything to do with the fact that the back is an essential and extensively used part of the body, virtually involved with every aspect of daily living.
+Some have called the back the “workhorse” of the body for good reasons.
 It’s no wonder that our backs are subject to pain, considering the amount and variety of use they get.
 The good news is that there are practical steps we can take to strengthen and protect our backs, prevent injuries and pain, and achieve back pain relief.

 Back pain is a frequent health concern today that affects almost eight out of 10 people.
 It is a widespread concern among Americans.
 In fact, the American Chiropractic Association (ACA) statistics indicate that at least 31 million Americans suffer from lower back pain at any given time.

 The human back is an amazing organ that is a very well-designed combination of bones, muscles, nerves, and other tissues.
 But, as with any valuable asset, we must take care of it so that it can continue to serve us well.
 Backs are very versatile and capable of helping our bodies function in many critical ways, but they are fragile and easily damaged through overwork and abuse.
 80% of all American adults will experience back pain to varying degrees at some point in their lives.
 Back pain is the second most common reason for visits to the doctor, and time lost off work due to backache costs the American economy about $75 billion every year.
 Back injuries in the workplace are a huge concern in the United States, and chronic back issues are also among the most common reasons people file disability insurance claims.

 What Are the Causes of Back Pain?